zulip/zulip/docs/production/authentication-methods.md

 account creation on first login attempt by setting `"auto_signup":
 True` in the IdP configuration dictionary.

+The global setting `SOCIAL_AUTH_OIDC_FULL_NAME_VALIDATED` controls how Zulip uses the Full Name provided by the IdP.
+By default, Zulip prefills that value in the new account creation form, but gives the user the opportunity to edit it before submitting.
+When `True`, Zulip assumes the name is correct, and new users will not be presented with a registration form unless they need to accept Terms of Service for the server (i.e. `TERMS_OF_SERVICE=True`).

 ## Adding more authentication backends

 Adding an integration with any of the more than 100 authentication